Never Trump movement: Trump success in 2016 primaries

+Efforts to stop nomination of Trump

 By political organizations

 Our Principles PAC and Club for Growth were involved in trying to prevent Trump's nomination.
 Our Principles PAC spent more than $13 million on advertising attacking Trump.
 The Club for Growth spent $11 million in an effort to prevent Trump from becoming the Republican Party's nominee.

 By Republican delegates

 In June 2016, activists Eric O'Keefe and Dane Waters formed a group called Delegates Unbound, which CNN described as "an effort to convince delegates that they have the authority and the ability to vote for whomever they want".
 The effort involved the publication of a book titled Unbound: The Conscience of a Republican Delegate by Republican delegates Curly Haugland and Sean Parnell.
 The book argues that "delegates are not bound to vote for any particular candidate based on primary and caucus results, state party rules, or even state law".

 Republican delegates Kendal Unruh and Steve Lonegan led an effort among fellow Republican delegates to change the convention rules "to include a 'conscience clause' that would allow delegates bound to Trump to vote against him, even on the first ballot at the July convention".
 Unruh described the effort as "an 'Anybody but Trump' movement".
 Unruh's efforts started with a conference call on June 16 "with at least 30 delegates from 15 states".
 Regional coordinators for the effort were recruited in Arizona, Iowa, Louisiana, Washington and other states.
 By June 19, hundreds of delegates to the Republican National Convention calling themselves Free the Delegates had begun raising funds and recruiting members in support of an effort to change party convention rules to free delegates to vote however they want, instead of according to the results of state caucuses and primaries.
 Unruh, a member of the convention's Rules Committee and one of the group's founders, planned to propose adding the "conscience clause" to the convention's rules, effectively unhinging pledged delegates.
 She needed 56 other supporters from the 112-member panel, which determines precisely how Republicans select their nominee in Cleveland.
 The Rules Committee instead voted 87–12 to adopt rules requiring delegates to vote based on their states' primary and caucus results.